Home / When numbers fail: Navigating the complexities of urban mobility data

 The word “private” also means there’s a lot of red tape around that data.
 Many believe that it’s far easier to retrieve data on, for example, the number of e-scooters in a city, than it is because of restrictions placed on many Big Tech companies.
 Xavier noted that people “underestimate the impact of GDPR on the sample size and what we can really see.”
 Then there’s a dilemma between privacy plights and transport planning.
 He continued, “It’s a tricky balance between protecting citizens and mobility optimization, and the EU is taking the lead in that field,” with measures like data protection procedures and the more recent AI Act.

-Confusion over what to measure and how to interpret it.
+Confusion over what data to measure and how to interpret it.

 While large and juicy data sets from the private sector can look awfully appealing, using them is contingent upon understanding what you’re using the data for.
 Xavier pointed out, “If you don’t know what you’re looking for then it’s better not to buy any data.”
 On the flip side, it’s dangerous to be too confident about what you’re looking for.
 Some decision-makers go into the data analysis process with preconceived notions of what they expect to see and, as Xavier added, “sometimes they don’t want to be contradicted by the data we share.”